FashionFreedom/seamlytranslate/README.md

 - The script only processes source text strings that have empty translation text
 - It does not overwrite existing translations
 - It removes the 'type="unfinished"' attribute when translation text is present
-- Make a backup copy of your .ts files before running the script
+- It overwrites the original .ts file
 - Update the `translations_dir` constant in the script as needed

-## Future scripts
+## Future script ideas

-- Copy an existing .ts file, delete translation strings, then run the seamly2d_translate.py file on it to create a new translation file.
+- Copy an existing .ts file, delete translation strings, then run the seamly2d_translate.py file.
+Good for creating a new translation file.
-- Update a text string in a dialog and all .ts files then run the seamly2d_translate.py file on all .ts files.
+- Update a text string in a dialog and all .ts files, then run the seamly2d_translate.py file on all .ts files.
 Good for fixing typos.

 ## License